Refinitiv/Real-Time-SDK/Java/Eta/README.md

 The Transport API is the re-branding of the Ultra Performance API (UPA), which is used by the Thomson Reuters Enterprise Platform for Real Time and Elektron for the optimal distribution of OMM/RWF data.
 All interfaces in ETA are the same as their corresponding interfaces in UPA (same name, same parameter sets) and the transport and codec are fully wire compatible.

-ETA contains both closed source and open source components.
-The transport, decoder, encoder, and cache components are closed source and is proprietary to Thomson Reuters.
-As a result, the source code is not included on GitHub.
+ETA Java contains open source components.
+The transport, decoder, encoder, and cache components are open source.
-This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
-That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.The `Libs` location in this package contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.
+This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls ETA dependent libraries from that location.
 This repository uses submodules for this cross-dependency, so users should add the `--recursive` option to their git clone command.
 In addition, any classpaths should be updated to also include jars from the submodule library location, which will be your clone location followed by `Elektron-SDK-BinaryPack/Java/Eta/Libs`